-Dr. Stokols is Chancellor’s Professor Emeritus and Research Professor of Psychology and Social Behavior, and Urban Planning and Public Policy, in the School of Social Ecology (where he served as Director and founding Dean during 1988-1998) at the University of California, Irvine.
+Dr. Stokols is Chancellor’s Professor Emeritus and Research Professor of Psychology and Social Behavior, and Urban Planning and Public Policy, in the School of Social Ecology at the University of California, Irvine.
 He served as Director of the Program in Social Ecology from 1988-1992 and as and Founding Dean of the School of Social Ecology from 1992-1998.
 Stokols holds joint appointments in the Program in Public Health, Department of Epidemiology, and School of Nursing Science at UCI.
-He is past President of the Division of Environmental, Population, and Conservation Psychology of APA and served as a Council Member for SPSSI (Division 9 of APA, Society for the Psychological Study of Social Issues) and as a Board member of the Environmental Design Research Association (EDRA).
+He is past President of APA's Division of Environmental, Population, and Conservation Psychology and served as a Council Member for SPSSI (Division 9 of APA, Society for the Psychological Study of Social Issues) and as a Board member of the Environmental Design Research Association (EDRA).

 Stokols is author of a new book, Social Ecology in the Digital Age: Solving Complex Problems in a Globalized World, which will be published by Academic Press/Elsevier in Fall 2017 (see the Publications section for a description of the book).
 He is co-author of Behavior, Health, and Environmental Stress (1986) and the National Academies of Sciences, Engineering, and Medicine's report on Enhancing the Effectiveness of Team Science (2015).
-Stokols edited Perspectives on Environment and Behavior (1977) and co-edited the Handbook of Environmental Psychology (1987) and Promoting Human Wellness (2002).
-He served as Scientific Consultant to the National Cancer Institute, Division of Cancer Control and Population Sciences and as a member of NCI’s Science of Team Science (SciTS) team between 2005-2011.
+Stokols edited Perspectives on Environment and Behavior (1977) and co-edited the Handbook of Environmental Psychology (1987), Environmental Simulation (1993), and Promoting Human Wellness (2002).
+Stokols served as Scientific Consultant to the National Cancer Institute, Division of Cancer Control and Population Sciences and as a member of NCI’s Science of Team Science (SciTS) team between 2005-2011.
 He is currently a Team Science Evaluation Consultant for the National Academies of Science-Keck Futures Initiative (NAKFI) for promoting interdisciplinary research.

 - Applied Social Psychology